César González (footballer, born 1982)

-César Eduardo González Amais ([ˈsesaɾ eˈðwaɾðo ɣonˈsales]; born 1 October 1982 in Maturín) is a Venezuelan football midfielder.
-He currently plays for Atlético Venezuela.
+César Eduardo González Amais ([ˈsesaɾ eˈðwaɾðo ɣonˈsales]; born 1 October 1982 in Maturín is a Venezuelan football midfielder.

 González started his career in 2002 with Monagas Sport Club, in 2004 he moved to Colombia to play for Atlético Huila and then in 2005 he moved to Deportivo Cali also in Colombia, where he was part of the 2005 championship winning squad.

 In 2005, he returned to Venezuela to play for Caracas FC where he won two Primera División titles.

 In 2007, he was selected to represent Venezuela at the Copa América 2007 and after the tournament he was signed by Argentine club Colón de Santa Fe.

 In 2008, he joined Club Atlético Huracán where he was part of the team that finished as runners up in the Clausura 2009 tournament.
 During the winter transfer he joined Mexican side San Luis Potosí.

 In 2011, he has left San Luis de Mexico to join Argentine club Gimnasia y Esgrima La Plata.
 After six month, he joined River Plate on a loan deal for six months, with an option to buy of around $500,000.
 After the season ended, River Plate decided not to redeem the option to buy on his contract.
 On 15 July 2012, Maestrico González signed a three-year contract with Venezuelan football club Deportivo Táchira.